La Primavera Biosphere Reserve

 La Primavera Biosphere Reserve, also known as La Primavera Flora and Fauna Protection Area, is a protected natural area in western Mexico.
 It is located in the state of Jalisco, immediately west of the city of Guadalajara.

 Geography

-covers 30,500 hectares (\(305\) km\({}^{2}\) or approximately \(118\) square miles) and is located west of Guadalajara, Mexico.
-It is a protected area and a UNESCO Biosphere Reserve. ^{2}.
+It covers 30,500 hectares (305 km^{2} or approximately 118 square miles) and is located west of Guadalajara, Mexico.
+It is a protected area and a UNESCO Biosphere Reserve.
 The terrain is rugged, ranging from 1400 to 2200 meters elevation. the reserve includes the Sierra la Primavera, an inactive volcanic region.
 The Sierra is relatively geologically recent, forming in a series of eruptions between 120,000 and 20,000 years ago.
 There are numerous springs and 20 permanent streams.
 Some drain north or east into the Río Grande de Santiago, which lies to the north, and flow westwards to form the headwaters of the Ameca River.

 The climate is tropical, warm, and subhumid, with an annual mean temperature of 21º C. Mean annual rainfall is 980 mm.